How to Create Models Larger Than a 3D Printer's Build Volume

 Depending on the accuracy of your printer and the size of the printed parts, it’s almost inevitable to have slight voids or incorrections where the parts meet.
 Automotive putty (such as Bondo 907) sticks to the resin well and should be applied to the surface in thin layers to patch these inaccuracies.
+Alternatively, use resin to fill the seams and cure it using a UV pen.
 Sand lightly after each layer dries to help bring the part towards its final form.

 Sanding will help you remove support marks and any remaining inaccuracies from your model.
 Start with carefully dry sanding the surface using ~150 grit sandpaper to remove large support marks and level the edges where parts meet.
 Once the part’s surface is even, wet sand it with ~320 grit sandpaper to remove all remaining layer lines.
 Move the sandpaper in a random motion to avoid creating a grain.
 In most cases these two steps will create a smooth enough finish, but you might continue increasing the sandpaper grit count by a factor of ~2 and wet sand the entire part until the surface reaches the desired smoothness.